-MARRIAGE AND FAMILY...introduces the student to the sociological aspects of marriage and family life in contemporary American society.
+MARRIAGE AND FAMILY...introduces the sociological aspects of marriage and family life in contemporary American society.
 Emphasis is on the study of cognitive, emotional, and behavioral patterns associated with courtship, love, mate selection, sexuality, and marriage; life span development in the family life cycle, balancing work and family, and parenting; and how knowledge and skills in the roles of spouse and parent can be applied to daily life.
-COREQUISITE: 10838105 Intro Reading and Study Skillsor equivalent
+COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent